How to drive in Iceland

 Iceland offers travelers an adventure in a beautiful and rugged landscape.
 However, experience shows that the forces of Icelandic nature can be harsh and inhospitable, and travelers are well-advised to exercise caution and respect for the country’s natural environment.

 Unfortunately, there have been far too many accidents in the past few years involving foreign tourists traveling around the country.
 These accidents range from minor to fatal.
 The most common type of accident is that of hikers losing their footing on uneven terrain.
-The most serious injuries, however, are caused by road traffic accidents where travelers drive too fast in unfamiliar conditions and do not wear seat belts.
+The most serious injuries, however, are caused by road traffic accidents where travellers drive too fast in unfamiliar conditions and do not wear seat belts.

 Most of these signs are issued by the Icelandic Road authorities.
-They are signs you will see at the side of the road and many of them will help you navigate Icelandic specific situations.
+They are signs you will see at the side of the road, and many of them will help you navigate Icelandic-specific situations.

 Highland roads are only for selected 4×4 vehicles.
 Regular 2WD passenger cars are not suitable.
 Limited or no coverages covers damages on vehicles if they occur.
 The highland road system in Iceland opens up when road conditions allow.
 Please observe closures and opening times.

 In areas where this sign is present, a significant number of accidents have occurred.
 Drive carefully, reduce speed, and observe the surroundings.